Jesssullivan/ChapelTests/README.md

 git clone https://github.com/Jesssullivan/ChapelTests

-# compile FileCheck:

 cd ChapelTests/FileChecking-with-Chapel

+# compile fastest / most up to date script:

+chpl FileCheck2.chpl  # not annotated / no extra --args

+# compile all options (old sync method):

 chpl FileCheck.chpl

-# evaluate 3 different run times:
+# evaluate 5 different run times:

-cd ../ChapelTesting-Python3

 python3 Timer_FileCheck.py

 ```

-FileCheck.chpl provides both parallel and serial methods for recursive duplicate file finding in Cray’s Chapel Language.
-Both solutions will be “slow”, as they are fundamentally limited by disk speed.
-Go to /FileChecking-with-Chapel/ for more information on this script.
-Timer_FileCheck.py and other tests evaluate completion times for all Serial and parallel options.
+These two FileCheck scripts provide both parallel and serial methods for recursive duplicate file finding in Cray’s Chapel Language.
+All solutions will be “slow”, as they are fundamentally limited by disk speed.

+Revision 2 uses standard sync$ variable form.

+ Use Timer_FileCheck.py to evaluate completion times for all Serial and parallel options.
 Go to /ChapelTesting-Python3/ for more information on these tests.

 To run:

 ```
 # In Parallel:
 chpl FileCheck.chpl && ./FileCheck
+# or:
+chpl FileCheck2.chpl && ./FileCheck2

 ```

 # Dealing with Dupes in Chapel

-This program will recursively run through all directories from where it starts and generates two text docs, one of same size, same file and another of same size, different file.
+Generate three text docs:

+- Same size, same file another
+- Same size, different file
+- Same size, less than 8 bytes

 Please see the python3 evaluation scripts to run these options in a loop.